Triston Casas Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.52 team ERA that ranks fifth across all league pitching staffs.
+- The Angels have the eighth-ranked team ERA across all MLB pitching staffs (3.80).

-- The Angels allow the fourth-fewest home runs in baseball (11 total, 0.8 per game).
+- The Angels give up the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- The Angels will look to Anderson (1-0) in his third start this season.
+- The Angels will send Detmers (0-0) to the mound for his third start of the season.

-- The left-hander last pitched on Sunday against the Toronto Blue Jays, when he tossed 4 2/3 innings, allowing five earned runs while giving up seven hits.
+- The left-hander last appeared on Sunday against the Toronto Blue Jays, when he went five innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.